-Despite the seemingly obvious signs that it’s time to potty train, it’s important to understand that all children will do it at their own pace; therefore, patience is key.
-Here are a few tips to make your child’s potty training process more manageable.
+Despite the seemingly obvious signs that it’s time to potty train, it’s important to understand that all children will do it at their own pace.
+Here are practical tips to make your child’s potty training process more manageable.

 Start with the mechanics

-Get a clear action plan from your daycare center and follow through at home
+Get a clear action plan from your childcare program and follow through at home

-Consistency is key, and you want to be on the same page with your daycare.
-Therefore, follow the same routine.
-Daycare centers are governed by schedules, including potty breaks, lunch breaks, and playtime.
+Consistency is key, and you want to be on the same page with your educators.
+Childcare programs are governed by schedules, including potty breaks, lunch breaks, and playtime.
 As such, it’s essential to follow this schedule even on days when children stay home to help them master this vital life skill.

-For example, if potty time is after meals and before naps at the daycare center, keep the same timing at home.
-If your child uses a full-sized toilet with potty seats at their daycare center, consider foregoing the plastic toddler toilet at home too.
+For example, if potty time is after meals and before naps at the childcare program, keep the same timing at home.
+If your child uses a full-sized toilet with potty seats at their center, consider foregoing the plastic toddler toilet at home too.
 This allows your child to become more comfortable with a regular toilet and makes it much easier to use a public restroom.

 If you are a toddler teacher, recording the children's daily activities is crucial to strengthening the family-teacher partnership.
 With brightwheel's daily report feature, you can keep families up-to-date on their child’s day and toileting schedule.
 Easily log photos, learning milestones, or notes directly in the brightwheel app and send daily summaries to families each day.

-When you’re back to daycare on Mondays, provide caregivers and administrators with a report on how potty training went over the weekend.
-Open communication between parents and caregivers is key to ensuring consistency.
+When you return to your childcare program on Mondays, provide caregivers and administrators with a report on how potty training went over the weekend.
+Open communication between families and caregivers is key to ensuring consistency.
 This teamwork will give your child a positive potty training experience.

 Don’t force it if your child isn’t ready

-Your child will probably come around when they see other children or older siblings succeeding on the potty, but turning the process into a power struggle won’t work.
+Your child will probably come around when they see other children or older siblings succeeding on the potty.
 Most children are ready for potty training after their second birthday, with most fully mastering the process by age three.

 Keep in mind that girls usually have an easier time with the process and are ready for it sooner than boys.
 This is because girls tend to develop language and physical skills faster than boys and only have to master one position on the toilet.
 The mechanics are a bit more complicated for boys.